 The Green Deal is an integral part of this Commission’s strategy to implement the United Nations’ 2030 Agenda and the sustainable development goals.
 As part of the Green Deal, the Commission will refocus to put sustainability and the well-being of citizens at the centre of economic policy, and the sustainable development goals at the heart of the EU’s policy making and action.

 In line with this, there has been a Council decision to focus on Green Sports (EU Work Plan on Sports – Dec 2020) and Commissioner Gabriel announced the creation of an expert group on Green Sports led by the EACEA – Sport Unit.
+ENOS has been delighted to have been accepted as an observer into this group and are actively contributing to certain chapters of the document.
 The importance of the Green Deal is now significantly permeating into the sports sector.

 ENOS Response to the European Green New Deal